Bryonna1215/Bryonna1215.github.io/README.md

 Bryonna Bridges and my email address is  babridges@my.waketech.edu This will be used as my school account where i will filling my assignments.
 The  repository I created will be where i can find all my assignments and projects.

+#About Me
+Walking and exploring the outdoors are two of my favorite hobbies.
+Exploring nature is a creative method to open your creative mind, and I enjoy how walking is a terrific form of workout.
+Learning more about technology and the various computer programs would be of academic interest to me.
+Trying to improve myself by eating better and exercising more is another one of my particular.
+## My Interests
+- [National Geographic] (https://www.nationalgeographic.com) - Because I enjoy learning about the many kinds of animals present throughout the world, as well as ones I was unaware of, I thought this website was fascinating.
+- [dafgiving360] (https://www.dafgiving360.org) - This website caught my attention since I enjoy giving back to the community and am constantly looking for ways to support kids and their families.
+In addition to supporting food banks, I truly appreciate seeing people happy and having my heart open.